SJTU-jCourse/jcourse-skill/README.md

 ## Usage

-Ask Codex to use the skill explicitly when working with jCourse:
+Ask your agent to use the skill explicitly when working with jCourse:

 ```text
 Use $jcourse to search for machine learning courses and summarize the most useful review signals.
 ```

-For personalized or mutating actions, provide a jCourse user API key when Codex asks for it.
+For personalized or mutating actions, provide a jCourse user API key when agent asks for it.
 The skill uses:

 ```http
 Authorization: Bearer <api_key>